Plants & Animals

 Where, when and how to find Europe’s largest land animal in Białowieża Forest.

 Seeing a wild European bison is the highlight of many people’s trip to Białowieża Primeval Forest: Poland’s national animal is the icon of the forest, and has a truly epic history.
-But despite their large size, finding one can often pose somewhat of a problem.
-They can be rather shy, and spend the majority of their time in the forest depths.
-As a result, one of the most common questions is: where can I see a bison?
+But despite their large size, finding one can sometimes pose a challenge.
+They can be rather shy, spending the majority of their time in the forest depths.
+The most common question from visitors is: where can I see one?

-Generally speaking, the bison inhabit the whole Białowieża Forest area.
-But to narrow down your search there are a couple of facts to bear in mind.
-Most important is that bison are a refugee species: back in prehistoric times, bison inhabited open habitats — plains and meadows.
-But nowadays, as these habitats are scarce, bison spend most of their time inside the forest.
+Generally speaking, bison inhabit the whole Białowieża Forest area.
+But to narrow down your search, two facts are worth bearing in mind.
+First: bison are a refugee species.
+In prehistoric times they inhabited open habitats — plains and meadows.
+Nowadays, as these habitats are scarce, bison spend most of their time inside the forest.
+But open ground is in their genes, so they frequently emerge from the forest at night to forage, returning to the forest by day.
+Dusk and dawn on the various meadows in and around the forest are thus your best bet.

-All year round (and particularly in winter), I think the meadows behind Białowieża Village are the easiest and best places to see a wild bison.
-They often come out here to forage, emerging from the forest just before sunset and returning just after sunrise.
-Head up to the meadows around these times.
+The meadows behind Białowieża Village are the other go-to spot, and the most convenient if you’re staying in the village.
+Bison come out here to forage, emerging from the forest just before sunset and returning just after sunrise.

 How to Behave When You Meet a Bison

-Wild bison are generally good natured and harmless.
-If you keep a comfortable distance, the meadow bison will more often than not be more curious than scared or aggressive.
-Nevertheless, there are still some precautions to be aware of.
+Wild bison are generally good-natured and harmless.
+If you keep a comfortable distance, meadow bison will more often than not be curious rather than scared or aggressive.
+That said, a few precautions are worth knowing.

-Observe a bison’s body language.
-Like many animals, a bison’s mood can be gauged by the way it’s holding itself.
-If it’s becoming noticeably agitated — appearing restless or stomping its feet — then stop approaching and back away.
-This will almost always defuse the situation and you can continue to observe from a distance.
+Watch a bison’s body language.
+Like many animals, their mood shows in how they hold themselves.
+If a bison becomes noticeably agitated — appearing restless or stomping its feet — stop approaching and back away slowly.
+This will almost always defuse the situation.

 Seeing a Bison in the Forest

-The forest and glades around Budy, Narewkowska Road and Narewka at dusk and dawn are your best bet for seeing a bison in the forest.
-Although I haven’t had much luck with this option — I can count on one hand the number of times I’ve stumbled upon a bison in the forest accidentally.
+The forest and glades around Budy, Narewkowska Road and Narewka at dusk and dawn are your best bet for a forest encounter.
+Though in truth, I can count on one hand the number of times I’ve stumbled upon a bison in the forest by chance.

-Generally, I don’t recommend going into the forest specifically to see any animal: it’s always a lottery as to what you meet.
-Go into the forest to see the forest, and if you’re lucky enough to spot some wild animals, then that’s a great bonus.
-Good luck bison spotting!
+I don’t recommend going into the forest specifically to find any particular animal — it’s always a lottery.
+Go to experience the forest itself, and if you’re lucky enough to spot wildlife, that’s a great bonus.

 Were European bison extinct in the wild?

 Yes.
-The European bison was hunted to extinction in the wild in 1927.
-The species survived only in zoos.
+The European bison was hunted to extinction in the wild in 1927, surviving only in zoos.
 A careful captive breeding programme gradually rebuilt numbers, and reintroduction to Białowieża Forest began in 1952.
 Today the global population exceeds 7,000 animals, almost all descended from just 12 founders.
+Read more in the story of the European bison.

 How many bison are in Białowieża Forest?

-The Polish side of Białowieża Forest now holds around 1,000 European bison — the largest free-roaming population in the world.
+The Polish side of Białowieża Forest holds around 1,000 European bison — the largest free-roaming population in the world.
 Further animals live in the Belarusian section of the forest.
-The global population exceeds 7,000 animals, almost all descended from just 12 captive founders.

 Are European bison dangerous?

 Bison are large, powerful animals and should be treated with respect.
 Unprovoked attacks are rare, but bison can be dangerous if cornered or approached too closely, particularly cows with calves.
-Encounters in the forest should be observed from a distance.
-At a minimum keep 50 metres away.
+Keep a minimum of 50 metres distance at all times.

 Go deeper